cinch-labs/update-identity-service-action/README.md

 1. Start work on a new branch and submit a PR

-2. When PR checks have passed, compile the action for release:
+2. When PR checks have passed, compile the action for release\*:

 ```bash
   npm run build
   npm run package
 ```

+<sub>\* These two commands are also run automatically as a git pre-commit hook</sub>

 3. Publish release using `standard-version` according to [semver](https://semver.org/):